France • Champagne • Reims • Épernay • Côte des Blancs • Montagne de Reims

 For finesse: look for Champagnes from the Côte des Blancs and Chardonnay-dominant cuvées.

-For power: favour the Montagne de Reims, Pinot Noir and structured cuvées.
+For power: favour the Montagne de Reims, Pinot Noir and more structured cuvées.

-For fruit: explore the Vallée de la Marne and Meunier-dominant Champagnes.
+For fruit: explore the Vallée de la Marne and Champagnes where Pinot Meunier plays an important role.

-For character: discover the Côte des Bar, its expressive Pinot Noirs and distinctive growers.
+For character: discover the Côte des Bar, its expressive Pinot Noirs and singular growers.

 This page presents Champagne as a wine region: its terroir, sub-regions, grape varieties, villages and producers.
 It is designed for wine lovers who want to understand the origin of the wines, their identity and what makes this appellation unique.

-If you would rather choose a bottle by style, occasion or food pairing, visit our page dedicated to buying Champagne by wine type.
+For those who prefer to choose a bottle according to a specific style, occasion or food pairing, discover our page dedicated to buying Champagne by wine type.

-Explore our Champagne selection to discover the great expressions of this legendary wine region: finesse from the Côte des Blancs, power from the Montagne de Reims, fruit from the Vallée de la Marne and character from the Côte des Bar.
+Explore our Champagne selection to discover the great expressions of this legendary wine region: the finesse of the Côte des Blancs, the power of the Montagne de Reims, the fruit of the Vallée de la Marne and the character of the Côte des Bar.

-Our promise: a demanding selection of Champagnes, designed to highlight the identity of the region, the precision of its terroirs, the reputation of its houses and the unique character of each cuvée.
+Our standard: a Champagne selection designed to highlight the identity of the region, the precision of its terroirs, the reputation of its houses and the distinctive character of each cuvée.